🔼The name Rizpah: Summary

 🔼Etymology of the name Rizpah

-The name Rizpah comes from the root group רצף (rasap I & II):
+The name Rizpah comes from the word group רצף (rasap):

 The name Rizpah is identical to either of the two nouns רצפה, but for undisclosed reasons, scholars assume that Rizpah was named after a cooking stone and not after a pavement.
 The word רצפה meaning cooking stone or coal is used in the famous scene in which Isaiah sees the Seraphim and kisses the coal (Isaiah 6:6).
 The other occurrence of this word is when Elijah the Tishbite suffers his breakdown and is awoken by an angel who has his breakfast sizzling on a hot stone (1 Kings 19:6).
 After that Elijah has his famous theophany at Horeb (19:9-14).